som3canadian/Some-Tools/README.md

 Manage all your pentest tools in one place and keep them up to date with one command 😎

+The goal of sometools is to be able to manage all your tools that are not include in Kali or that `sudo apt install` is not available.
+Sometools works better if tools are a repo but it can be tweak to works without it.

 <br>

 ➡️ As seen on Kitploit: <https://www.kitploit.com/2020/09/some-tools-install-and-keep-up-to-date.html> ⭐

 ## Why

 I was looking for a way to manage and **keep up to date** some tools that are not included in Kali-Linux.
 For example, I was looking for an easy way to manage privilege escalation scripts.
 One day I saw sec-tools from eugenekolo (which you can see at the bottom of the page) and it gave me the motivation to start working on mine right away.
+My main motivation was the `check-update-all` command, which let you update all your installed tools smoothly.

 But keep in mind that is different.
 I built this for people that are working with Kali.
 Should work on other distro but I didn't include tool like Burp Suite or SQLmap because it comes in Kali by default.